 For the first theory, researchers are inclined to think that it may have been the Iberians who may have carved the spaces in the hypogeum, although they have no explanation as to how.
 The Iberians had the skills to travel by sea and had several settlements all over Europe.
 The theory continues that settlers, in order to avoid some sort of disaster, decided to move underground for their survival.
-They also had to make sure that their new environment would be sufficient for their lives, which touches up on a theory of an inverted pyramid which may act as a source of energy, which was mainly mentioned by researches looking into the lost continent and ancient civilization of Atlantis which was formally located in today’s Atlantic Ocean.
+They also had to make sure that their new environment would be sufficient for their lives, which touches upon a theory of an inverted pyramid that may act as a source of energy, which was mainly mentioned by researchers looking into the lost continent and ancient civilization of Atlantis which was formally located in today’s the Atlantic Ocean.

-To the surface it would seem like an entire civilisation simply disappeared without a trace.
-This is also not something new in history, as references to such occurrences happened to the Mayans as well as the Eastern Islanders who built the massive Easter Island head statues of about 12 metres tall.
-But unlike what was happening in Malta, these two civilisations disappeared in our era, unlike the hypogeum which is a prehistoric structure.
+To the surface, it would seem like an entire civilization simply disappeared without a trace.
+This is also not something new in history, as references to such occurrences happened to the Mayans as well as the Eastern Islanders who built the massive Easter Island head statues of about 12 meters tall.
+But unlike what was happening in Malta, these two civilizations disappeared in our era, unlike the hypogeum which is a prehistoric structure.
 By this theory, the beings Ms. C. Lois Jessop came to encounter may possibly be those, whose ancestors once escaped for survival.

 The second theory is one that the hypogeum may be a gateway between two worlds.
 This touches on the theory of the Inner Earth.
 Currently still being researched, it may be a possibility that there is an inner world that is found under the ground we live on.
 This would make tunnels, such as those in the hypogeum, a gateway between the two worlds.
 This could possibly explain that Ms. C. Lois Jessop had an encounter with a different civilization that co-exists with ours but lives beneath us.